Are we right for you?

 In September, new teachers use our Inauguration Week (transition week) to learn how to teach in the traditional style we advocate.
 Senior teachers provide helpful, supportive feedback to help all new staff get off to a flying start.

-A warm, but strict approach
+A firm, but fair approach

 Our teachers are warm and compassionate, but they have incredibly high expectations relating to behaviour and attitudes.
 If you think it is too harsh to give a child a detention if they do not have their pen, Mercia is not the school for you.
 We hold parents to account as well and insist that they support their child by supporting our rules.
 We meet all families one-to-one in the summer before pupils start in September, this helps foster a positive relationship from the very beginning.
 These meetings help create an orderly school where pupils are safe, secure and happy.
 We insist that teachers reward pupils when they deserve it, but also sanction pupils when they misbehave.
 Mercia School requires staff who are willing to 'sweat the small stuff'.
 Equally, you need to help pupils reflect on mistakes and support them to move forward positively.